DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- This worked, but had a side effect: OS Dead Keys now output, e.g., `¨¨` (whereas before they did nothing), due to a GetKeyboardState call(?)
 	- A "Special keys" tab on the Settings GUI can define Caps key behavior, Compose keys and CoDeKeys.
 		- These can also be set using the Key Mapper tab and `.ini` file editing, but this way should be more clear for newcomers.
-	- Remaps in BaseLayout files are now fully respected, so a Remap section in the layout.ini file is no longer mandatory for remapping variants.
+	- Remaps in BaseLayout files are now fully respected, so a Remap section in the Layout.ini file is no longer mandatory for remapping variants.
 	- You can hide the images for a specific dead key, rather than dead key images in general.
 To hide all DK images, specify 'DKs' (WIP).
 	- Added an optional `«»`-enclosed display tag to the prefix-entry syntax, so help images can show any desired short string on a key.
 		- Example: «,␣»  α{,}{Space}  		; Comma-Space (on @co0)